ClementJ18/BFMEPlugin/README.md

 ## Features
 Once you have indexed you mod you have access to the following functionalities:
 - Go To Definition: Select a word and then right click -> Go To Definition to go to the source of that reference.
 E.g Using this on a button a commandset will take you to the commandbutton definition.
 This also works for strings.
 Make sure that your text cursor is on the correct word
+- Go To Include: Follow an include statement to the correct file
 - Symbol Browser: List of all indexed symbols, allows you to filter by type or just search
 - Macro Preview: When hovering on a macro, the plugin will display the indexed value of that macro
+- Basic Highlighting: Once installed you can select SageIni from the list of file types in the bottom right corner

-This small plugin is experimental, it will probably change often.
+This small plugin is experimental, it will probably change.

 ## Installing
 - Download `BFMEPlugin.sublime-package`